ldoocy/project_template/README.md

 | :--- | :--- |
 | <sup>*Figure 4.
 Individual differences within social force model [(Guy et al., 2011)](#references).*</sup> | <sup>*Figure 5.
 OCEAN model and crowd behavior [(Durupinar et al., 2011)](#references).*</sup>

-We extend this previous work by not only replicating results from prior agent based modeling approaches, but also by introducing an additional personality variable, and by doing so using different simulation software (i.e., AnyLogic).
+We extend this previous work by not only replicating results from prior ABM approaches, but also by introducing an additional personality variable, and by doing so using different simulation software (i.e., AnyLogic).

 ## Fundamental Questions
 Our overarching goal is to answer several related research questions.